NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Common Mistakes in Wine Storage Humidity

-- Using regular refrigerators: Household fridges are too cold and too dry for long-term wine storage, risking cork shrinkage and wine spoilage.
-Storing bottles in a regular fridge can be risky—learn why in our article on wine in a regular fridge.
+• Using regular refrigerators: Household fridges are too cold and too dry for long-term wine storage, risking cork shrinkage and wine spoilage.
+Learn more about the risks in our article on wine in a regular fridge.

 Conclusion: Achieving Proper Wine Storage Conditions